Admissions

 If you have questions or concerns regarding any requirements or our application timeframe, please contact the Office of Admissions.

-The SAT examination is optional for all first-year students for the Spring 2023, Fall 2023 and Spring 2024 entry terms.
-For more information or to register, please visit the College Board Website.
+The SAT examination is optional for all first-year students for the Fall 2024 and Spring 2024 entry terms.
+For more information or to register, please visit the College Board.

 The PCAT examination is optional for all incoming P1 students with a GPA > 3.0.
 For applicants with a GPA < 3.0, the PCAT is recommended.

-For graduate students, please refer to your respective program's admissions webpage regarding the GRE.
+For graduate students, please refer to your respective program's apply page regarding the GRE.

 Applicants who are not U.S. Citizens or U.S. Permanent Residents and who do not have at least four years of coursework in which English was the primary language of instruction, are required to submit an English proficiency exam.